BabatundeOye/Terraform-/README.md

-Teeraform - A repository of terraform projects and practice
+Terraform - A repository of terraform projects and practice